 According to research by The Conference Board, these are three of the longest-tenured active CEOs of S&P 500 companies.
 They are, in fact, the exceptions to the rule, and the rule is that most CEOs hold that title for less than 10 years.
 In 2002, the average CEO of an S&P company had held the job for 11.3 years.
-It dropped to 7.2 years in 2009, the peak of the financial crisis, and has slowly climbed in lock-step with the economy.
-CEOs who stepped down in 2016 had been on the job for an average of nine years, and the average since 2001 is 8.9 years.
+It dropped to 7.2 years in 2009, the peak of the financial crisis, then slowly climbed in lockstep with the economy before dropping again in recent years.
+CEOs who stepped down in 2020, for instance, had been on the job for an average of 7.1 years.

 The numbers aren’t hard to explain.

 First, CEOs with lots of tenure tend to be founders.
-Wexner and Miller founded their companies, while Buffet turned an aging textiles company into his holding company.
-More recently, Jeff Bezos founded Amazon.com in 1994 and remains at the helm after more than 20 years.
+West and Schrieber founded their companies, while Buffett turned an aging textiles company into his holding company.
+More recently, Jeff Bezos founded Amazon.com in 1994 and remained at the helm for more than 20 years before stepping down.

 - Don’t do it because you aspire to be the top dog.
 It’s not about you.
 Do it because you believe you can effectively lead a team to make a difference.